JJ/perl6em/txt/0-intro.md

 # Motivation

 This is (mostly) a book on Perl 6.
 But my initial intention was not to show how to program in Perl 6.
-Here are a few of my motivations, which might be also your own for actually reading and following this book.
+Here are a few of my actual motivations, which might also be your own for actually reading and following this book.

 <a id="org26dd317"></a>